 Lool; that’s from my old piano that I bought from Alaba international market oo.

-So We are concentration on 5 black keys and 7 white keys.
+So We are concentrating on 5 black keys and 7 white keys.
 In total they become 12.
 So the notes I told you about in lesson one:

 C D E F G A B C